teran/blackbox/README.md

 	./manage.py migrate transmission
 	./manage.py runserver

-In later plans is to run application with uwsgi.
+In later plans is to run application with uwsgi now it is possible with manually written uwsgi configuration file.